ebinizaah/automating-aws-with-python/README.md

 # Automating AWS with Python

-Repository for a Cloud AWS Course *Automating AWS with Python*
+Repository for A Cloud GURU AWS Course *Automating AWS with Python*

+--
+-